asvd/jailed/README.md

 *In Node.js the
  [send()](http://nodejs.org/api/child_process.html#child_process_child_send_message_sendhandle)
- methd of a child process is used for transfering messages.
-That method serializes an object into a JSON-string.
-In a web-browser environment, the [postMessage()](https://developer.mozilla.org/en-US/docs/Web/API/Window.postMessage) method is used for messaging, which implements [the structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/The_structured_clone_algorithm) for serialization.
-This way is more permissive comparing to JSON in sence of what can be transfered within a message (for instance, that means that in a web-browser you may send a RegExp object, which is not possible with JSON-serialization used in Node.js).
+ methd of a child process object is used for transfering messages, which serializes an object into a JSON-string.
+In a web-browser environment, the [postMessage()](https://developer.mozilla.org/en-US/docs/Web/API/Window.postMessage) method is used.
+It implements [the structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/The_structured_clone_algorithm) for the message data serialization, which is more capable than JSON (for instance, in a web-browser you may send a RegExp object, which is not possible in Node.js).
 [More details about structured clone algorithm compared to JSON](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/The_structured_clone_algorithm).*

 A plugin object may be created either from a string containing a